-The Law Society of South Africa (LSSA) held its Annual Conference and AGM, on 28 and 29 March 2025, in East London.
-The AGM was attended by members of the […]
+In part two of our coverage of the Law Society of South Africa’s (LSSA) Annual Conference and AGM, held in East London on 28 and 29 March 2025, we look […]

 De Rebus proudly displays the “FAIR” stamp of the Press Council of South Africa, indicating our commitment to adhere to the Code of Ethics for Print and online media, which prescribes that our reportage is truthful, accurate and fair.
 Should you wish to lodge a complaint about our news coverage, please lodge a complaint on the Press Council’s website at www.presscouncil.org.za or e-mail the complaint to enquiries@ombudsman.org.za.
 Contact the Press Council at (011) 4843612.